SohamJog/hackathon/README.md

 ***A Decentralized Crowd-Sourced News Website:***
-This is a Blochain-Based website where you post news articles and people can vote on how credible the news resource is.
+This is a Blockchain-Based website where you post news articles and people can vote on how credible the news resource is.

 ***Incentivizing everyone to post credible content:***
 Upvoting works as tipping the author, thus incentivizing everyone to post credible resources.